*If we have difficulty obtaining information from your physician, we may contact you for assistance.

 Your Maternity Products Specialist is here to provide details and answer your questions so that you can make an informed decision based on insurance coverage, out of pocket expense, and your unique breastfeeding needs.
 You can also explore our blog for tips on breastfeeding and finding the right insurance breast pump for you!

 Many insurance plans allow us to ship a breast pump once we receive your order and verify insurance benefits and coverage.
 Other insurance plans have restrictions that require us to wait to ship your breast pump once the baby is born or at a certain time during your pregnancy.
 We must follow your insurance guidelines to ensure your breast pump will be covered.
 Please be patient and know that we will ship your breast pump through insurance as soon as we are able.

 Each breast pump comes with a manufacturer’s warranty.
 Please see the warranty information in your manual or on the product page for your specific breast pump.

-Yes, we can process FSA and HSA payments for breast pumps through insurance.
-FSA (Flexible Savings Accounts) and HSA (Health Savings Accounts) all have different rules and guidelines regarding covered items.
+At Pumps for Mom we can process both FSA and HSA payments for breast pumps through insurance.
+FSAs and HSAs all have different rules and guidelines regarding covered items.
 Please contact your FSA or HSA company for details on covered and non-covered items.